 Mathematical certainty: Formal verification with proven correctness through Cedar Analysis

-Sub-millisecond performance: Production deployments achieving extreme low-latency responses
+Sub-millisecond performance: Production deployments achieving extreme low-latency responses with low resource overheads

 Security by design: Built-in protection against entire categories of vulnerabilities